0mppula/nextjs-credits-starter-kit/README.md

     </a>
 </div>

-## Nextjs Credits Starter Kit?
+## What is Nextjs Credits Starter Kit?

+This starter kit provides everything you need to quickly launch a new SaaS product or any other web application, allowing you to focus on what really matters.

-This application is a Next.js 14 starter kit for authentication, featuring NextAuth, Prisma Adapter, and MongoDB.
-It utilizes TypeScript, React, and Shadcn-UI, with styling provided by Tailwind CSS.
-Additionally, the starter kit includes protected routes, theme toggling, and a user account nav in the nav bar.
-Follow the instructions below to quickly get started with this repository and begin developing your app.
-If you find this project helpful, please consider starring ⭐ this repository!
+The starter kit is built with Next.js 14, providing a solid foundation for authentication using NextAuth, Prisma Adapter, and MongoDB.
+It utilizes TypeScript, React, and Shadcn-UI, with Tailwind CSS for styling.
+Key features include protected routes, theme switching, and a user account menu integrated into the navbar.

+Follow the instructions below to quickly set up this repository and start developing your app.

+### Key Features:

+-   **User Authentication**: Provides user data persistence using MongoDB.
+-   **Stripe Integration**: Full implementation for purchasing credits and saving individual payments to the database.
+-   **Landing Page Template**: Pre-built landing page to get you started.
+-   **Dashboard and Payment Pages**: Includes dashboard, payment success, and payment cancellation pages.
+-   **Theme Toggling**: Switch between light and dark themes.
+-   **Protected Routes**: Secure your application with protected routes.
+-   **Pricing Cards**: Ready-to-use pricing card components.

+If you find this starter kit helpful, please consider starring ⭐ this repository!

 ---